Mandatory Reality: Background

 Featuring two long pieces totalling over an hour in duration, followed by two shorter works, the album was recorded on June 11, 2017, at Electrical Audio in Chicago, with each piece captured as a single take.
-It was released in 2019 on vinyl and CD by Eremite Records, based in the United States, and on vinyl by Aguirre Records, a Belgian label.
+It was released on April 12, 2019, on vinyl and CD by Eremite Records, based in the United States, and on vinyl by Aguirre Records, a Belgian label.
 On the album, Abrams is joined by saxophonist Nick Mazzarella, bass clarinetist Jason Stein, cornetist Ben Lamar Gay, pianist Ben Boye, harmonium player Lisa Alvarado, and percussionists Mikel Patrick Avery and Hamid Drake.

 In an interview with Jason P. Woodbury of Aquarium Drunkard, Abrams suggested that the music attempts to combine aspects of jazz and minimalism.
 He commented: "You often see collaborations between various figures—Don Cherry and Terry Riley, Harold Budd and Marion Brown.
 It's kind of shining a light on those connections, which are for whatever reason considered a little more separate."
 Regarding the longer pieces, he stated that they "give the musicians the opportunity to slow down, to try and take the approach of savoring what we're building together...
 If we can get to that space, you notice the focus broadens and zooms in at the same time."